Turing551/Codechef/README.md

 # Codechef
-My Solutions that are Accepted in various contests hosted in Codechef
+My Solutions that are Accepted in various contests hosted in Codechef.

+Daily Practice